Sbuazjr/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
-File 4.
-Lowercase alphabet script
+File 5. script that prints numbers of base 10